 - By email: PMcMillan@clackamas.us

-For more information, members of the media may contact Safe Communities Program Coordinator Patty McMillan at 503-742-4661.
+For more information, members of the media and public may contact McMillan at PMcMillan@clackamas.us or 503-742-4661.